Pathangi-Jatinshravan/infection/README.md

 1. Dependencies: If you do not already have `networkx` and the latest `matplotlib`, please install with `pip install networkx` and `pip install --upgrade matplotlib`.

-2. Run total infection: `python total_infection.py`.
+2. Run total and limited infection with `python total_infection.py` and `python limited_infection.py`, respectively.
 You will see a (fake) list of users and be prompted for the name of the first infection.

-3. Run limited infection with `python limited_infection.py`.
+Outputs a list of infected users and an image `network_infection.png`.

-4. Modify or append coaching relations in `edges.csv` and rerun for fun, *ad infinitum*.
+3. Modify or append coaching relations in `edges.csv` and `weighted_edges.csv` and rerun for fun, *ad infinitum*.

 ## EDA

 KA is estimated to have 6 million users a month - what proportion of these are classroom-based vs. individual (uncoached) users?

 Is the coaching network 'small-world' or 'scale free'?

 Given a data on coaching relations, I would plot a histogram of node degree (number of links) across all users in the sample and determine whether it more closely follows a Poisson / power law / other distribution.
 This result would inform design choices for the limited infection model.

 ## Part I: Infect